ShenyiQinxin/spring-note/spring/spring-cheatsheet.md

 ResponseEntity.ok().contentType(MediaType.TEXT_PLAIN).body("hello world")
 ```

+## What is idempotent
+A repetively operation without different outcomes.
+POST, PATCH are not

+## safe operations
+do not modify resources
+PUT, POST, DELETE, PATCH are not.

+## secure REST
+we can implement security in RESTful web service by using transfer layer security TLS, auth token security.
+TLS could be setup in Tomcat.
+TLS encrypts communication, HTTPS to authenticate servers.

 ## REST principles
 1. resources are exposed through URIs and nouns
 2. http methods for operations `GET, PUT, POST, DELETE to /orders/123`